Get your personal plan match in 2 minutes

 Both plans cover the same categories on paper: emergency care, surgery, hospital stays, maternity, prescriptions, mental health, telehealth, preventive care.
 No faith requirement, no network restriction — see any provider.

 The difference is reliability.
-Zion's unlimited sharing cap means a $500,000 hospital bill gets shared if it qualifies under member guidelines.
+Zion has no annual or lifetime cap and no per-incident cap — a qualifying bill gets shared in full under member guidelines, as an obligation of the sharing pool.
 CrowdHealth's "no cap" crowdfunding means theoretically unlimited coverage too — but that coverage depends on community participation, not a contractual obligation.

 For low-to-moderate medical events ($5,000–$50,000 range), both plans have historically performed well.
 For catastrophic events, Zion's structure provides more certainty.